strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= .1.1 =
+* BUG: Fixed warnings and issues when $bcountry was not available.

 = .1 =
 * Originanl version.